 When you’re passionate about something don’t you think that it really shows?
 It crosses from your work into your life and everything that surrounds you.
-It’s infectious and that’s what Capture the Moment Photography is all about.
+It’s infectious and that’s what Capture the Moment Photography (now Elk and Fir) is all about.
 From her wedding photography to her other passion projects Heartfelt and donating two shoots to cancer survivors, her evocative images radiate soulfulness and beauty.
 So today, let’s meet the woman behind the lens, Carissa.

 Tells us a little about Capture the Moment Photography.